Top 4 Cloud Challenges Occupying The Minds Of CIOs

 Let us have a closer look at the top 4 challenges CIOs encounter with their enterprise cloud initiatives today:

-Accommodating a powerful data and analytics strategy
+Accommodating a data and analytics strategy

-One of the core pillars of building a digital-first business is the transition into a data-driven entity.
-Every decision made in the business today must be backed by deep-rooted data analytics-driven insights.
+One of the core pillars of building a digital-first business is to transition into a highly data-driven entity.
+Every decision made in the business must be backed by deep-rooted data analytics-driven insights.
 Studies show that 79% of businesses that invest in data analytics witness improvements in their profit.
-And this volume is surging.
-In fact, there is no stopping enterprises from expanding the scope of use cases that are governed by insights generated through data analytics.
+There is no stopping enterprises from expanding the scope of use cases that will be governed by insights generated through data analytics.
+However, from a CIO’s perspective, the use of data analytics at scale would pose significant challenges for their cloud aspirations if not strategically dealt with from the very beginning.

 Security